A warm welcome to the Catholic Church in Galashiels.

 We invite you to explore this website which gives an insight into our community and assure you of a warm welcome should you choose to join with us in our worship or other activities within the parish.

-We wish Fr Kevin well in his new apostolate and offer grateful thanks for his ministry in the Borders over almost four years.
-We look forward to welcoming Fr Nick into our community.
+We wish Fr Kevin well in his new apostolate and offer grateful thanks for his ministry in the Borders over almost four years and welcome Fr Nick into our community.
+A brief biography for Fr Nick is available by clicking here

 Archdiocese on Facebook